Healthy snacks that keep kids fueled are important! Find out some of the top snacks for active kids to help keep them going!

 - Frozen Berries + Milk = Smoothies

 - ½ Banana + Walnuts

 - Cucumber Slices + Turkey Slices + Whole Wheat Crackers

 - Snap Peas + Yogurt Ranch

-The snacks mentioned above are merely examples, however.
+The healthy snacks for active kids mentioned above are merely examples, however.
 That is where you, the reader, comes in!
 Try out some of these examples and get creative with your snacks and with your kids!
 Just remember this, food isn’t just fuel, it’s fun!